-Dr. Lauren A. Collier, DPT, ATC
+Dr. Lauren A. Collier, PT, DPT, ATC

-Dr. Lauren Collier, DPT, ATC
+Dr. Lauren Collier, PT, DPT, ATC

 Growing up in Virginia, “the birthplace of a nation,” and being part of a proud, United States Navy family, Lauren Collier brings a classic touch of southern charm to HD Physical Therapy.
 Lauren’s patients are instantly comforted by her polite, charming and kind personality, all while receiving skilled physical therapy care.
 Lauren focuses on the body as a whole, centering on the entire kinetic chain.
 She uses her dexterous manual therapy skills to improve physical movement patterns that are transferrable to activities of daily living, recreation and sport-specific activities, helping each person meet their personal goals.